 Posted on 08, September, 2015

-To clean acrylic and plexiglass that has slight blemishes or dirt, start off by clearing away any debris.
-Then, use a premium micro-fiber cloth with soapy water to clean the entire surface area.
-After wetting the cloth, be sure to lightly blot the surface, rather than applying pressure as you wipe.
-Too much pressure can actually result in more scratches.
-After you have wiped the entire piece of acrylic, use the dry side of the cloth to dry or buff the area.
-Buffing or polishing the acrylic surface reduces future stains.
-If there are any remaining streaks, rewet the cloth and dry again.
+Before you begin cleaning your acrylic or plexiglass panel or belmises or dirt, it is wise to clear the area of any debris, accessories, or other objects that may obstruct your working space.
+Always use a micro-fiber cloth, to avoid damaging your panel, with soapy water to clean the entire surface arrea.
+After wetting the cloth, be sure to work by lightly blotting the surface rather than applying too much pressure as you wipe.
+By agressivley rubbing the plexiglass or acrylic, you may accidently scratch the surface.
+After you have wiped the entire piece of acrylic, use the dry side of the cloth to buff the area and remove any lingering liquid or suds.
+Buffing or polishing the plexiglass surface reduces the risk of future stains, allowing for more time between cleanings.
+Let sit for a moment before checking for any remaing streams, if any are left over, rewet the cloth and dry again.

 Choose Carefully: There are a couple of cleaning items that you'll want to stay away from.
 In fact, using the wrong cleaning product can completely damage your acrylic displays to the point that they become unusable!

 - Do not use paper towels because they will not remove scratches and may even cause them.
 Stick with micro-fiber type of cloth.

 - Avoid ammonia based products, like Windex or other home glass cleaners, because they contain harmful chemicals that will actually damage the surface leaving it cloudy looking.
 Soapy water is the safest and most effective cleaning solution for acrylic.